Fertek: Regiment in preparation for the Independence War

-Current Trends
+Current trends

 As with urbanization of many settlements in Turkey, Fertek is on the same trend.
-The life cycle started as a settlement around 3rd century as a village.
+The life cycle started as a settlement around the 3rd century as a village.
 Then Fertek was designated as a township, later became a village again, then a town; now Fertek is a district of Nigde.
 The Turkish community learned, farming, wine making, raki producing and many other skills from the Karamanlides.
 But the greatest inheritance of the Turkish community from the Karamanlides were the culture and education.
 For many years, Fertek produced its own food through farming and vegetation, and was able sustain the needs of its community.
 As the population could no longer meet its economic needs, they started sending their youngsters to the big cities for higher education.
 As the number of the educated class increased, they started taking jobs in bigger cities, thus started population departure, and the decline of farming, wine and raki production in Fertek.
 Due to its proximity to Nigde, great weather, and greenery, new settlers are coming to Fertek.
 Also, some who had departed earlier are returning to Fertek as they retire.
 The new population increased the demand for housing, roads, and other amenities that are needed to sustain a community.
 The fields used for farming and vineyards used to make raki that fed generations are no longer farmed, only to become backyards for the new houses built on them., The paths that donkeys went on turned into highways.
-Eventually, Fertek has transformed from a “producing” community into a “consuming” one.
+Eventually, Fertek has transformed from a "producing" community into a "consuming" one.
 Lately, we had to accept regretfully that our Fertek village has joined Nigde as part of its district.
 Those of us born in Fertek have no choice but to deal with mental loneliness and memories of what it was in the past, as we return to Fertek.
 Despite all the changes, local cuisine still continues, especially in the summer where many return Fertek bringing livelihood and excitement somewhat in search of the old days.
 While Fertek moves into a new era, we hope that it maintains the core of its culture; and that there would be more professional and detailed studies done to document scientifically the treasures and offerings of Fertek.